gloewing/studyStrap_Figures/Figure 5/README.md

 The output files of the AR algorithm are in "~/AR/AR Output Files"

-## Figure Generation
+## Figure and Table Generation

-The code that takes that output and generates the Figure is in "Box and Whisker Plot of Raw FullLog.R"
+The code that takes that output and generates the Figure and Table 2 is in "Box and Whisker Plot of Raw FullLog.R"